 - Stick to your bipolar treatment and live a healthy life

-- See your situation from a new perspective
+- Get a new perspective on your situation

 - Learn ways to talk to other people about your bipolar disorder

-- Identify and avoid situations that may trigger a manic or depressive episode, such as sleep deprivation or drug and alcohol use
+- Avoid situations that may trigger a manic or depressive episode, such as too little sleep or drug and alcohol use

 - Make a plan for what to do if you become depressed or manic

-In addition to personal therapy for bipolar disorder, it is sometimes helpful to try couple's counseling or family therapy, depending on your situation.
+In addition to one-on-one therapy for bipolar disorder, you might want to try couples counseling or family therapy, depending on your situation.

-You should find a qualified therapist -- usually a psychiatrist, psychologist, social worker, psychiatric nurse, or counselor -- preferably one who is highly experienced and knowledgeable about mood disorders.
-Ask your health care provider for recommendations.
+You should find a qualified therapist, preferably one who knows a lot about mood disorders and has experience treating them.
+Ask your doctor for recommendations.
 Or get in touch with an organization like the National Alliance on Mental Illness (NAMI) or the Depression and Bipolar Support Alliance (DBSA).

 Support Groups for Bipolar Disorder

-Bipolar disorder is a condition that can make you feel isolated.
-Friends and family members just may not understand what you're going through.
-They may be more critical than supportive.
+Bipolar disorder can make you feel isolated.
+Although friends and family members care about you, they may not understand what you're going through.
+Some of them may be more critical than supportive.

-That's one reason to think about joining a support group for bipolar disorder.
-Meeting people who are in your position -- coping with the same bipolar disorder symptoms, frustrations, and fears -- can help you feel better.
-Other people who have bipolar disorder might also have good suggestions for living with the condition, such as ways to manage side effects or confront stigma.
+That's one reason to think about joining a support group for people who have the disorder.
+It feels better to meet people who are in your position -- living with the same symptoms, frustrations, and worries.
+They might also have good suggestions for living with bipolar disorder, such as ways to manage side effects or talk to others about the condition.

-If you're interested in joining a support group, ask your health care provider about organizations in the area, or contact NAMI or the DBSA.
+If you're interested in joining a support group, ask your doctor about organizations in your area, or contact the NAMI or the DBSA.

 Alternative Therapies for Bipolar Disorder

-No kind of alternative therapy, like an herb or supplement, has been clearly established to help with bipolar disorder.
-If you're interested in trying one, however, talk to your health care provider.
-Certainly, there's no harm in trying unproven approaches like massage or meditation, which don't have risks.
+There’s no proof that alternative therapies help with bipolar disorder.
+If you're interested in trying one, talk to your doctor.
+There’s no harm in trying things like massage or meditation, which don't have any risks.

-But be cautious with other treatments for bipolar disorder, such as herbal remedies or supplements.
-Some can interact with medications you take.
-Never start taking an herb or supplement without your health care provider's approval.
+But be careful with other remedies, such as herbs or supplements.
+Some can keep the medications you take from working well.
+Never start taking anything without asking your doctor about it first.